Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

    - Add a new line `spring.config.import=optional:configserver:${CONFIG_SERVER_URL:http://localhost:8888/}` to file `src/main/resources/application.properties`.
    - In ChatController.java: `response.getResults().get(0).getOutput().getText()` --> `response.getResults().get(0).getOutput().getContent()`
    - In ChatConfigure.java: `AzureOpenAiChatOptions.builder().deploymentName("gpt-4o").maxTokens(1000).build());` --> `AzureOpenAiChatOptions.builder().withDeploymentName("gpt-4o").withMaxTokens(1000).build());`
    - In ChatController.java, if the generated code use `String systemPrompt = Files.readString(systemTextResource.getFile().toPath());` to read system prompts from file, rewrite it to `String systemPrompt = FileCopyUtils.copyToString(new InputStreamReader(systemTextResource.getInputStream()));`.
-Or this works in local environment, but will fail with error message like `java.io.FileNotFoundException: class path resource [prompts/system-message.st] cannot be resolved to absolute file path because it does not reside in the file system: jar:nested:/app.jar/!BOOT-INF/classes/!/prompts/system-message.st`.
+While this works in local environment, but will fail with error message like `java.io.FileNotFoundException: class path resource [prompts/system-message.st] cannot be resolved to absolute file path because it does not reside in the file system: jar:nested:/app.jar/!BOOT-INF/classes/!/prompts/system-message.st`.

    In your VSCode terminal: